Germany: Green Party holds convention on coalition talks | DW | 17.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Green Party along with the pro-business FDP are kingmakers in negotiations to form the next German government
+The Green Party along with the neolilberal FDP are kingmakers in negotiations to form the next German government

 Germany's Green Party is meeting on Sunday to vote on whether to join formal talks to be part of the country's next ruling coalition.

-The center-left Social Democratic Party (SPD) won the largest share of the vote and has been holding preliminary talks with the Greens and the pro-business Free Democratic Party (FDP) for the past week.
+The center-left Social Democratic Party (SPD) won the largest share of the vote and has been holding preliminary talks with the Greens and the business-focused Free Democratic Party (FDP) for the past week.

 On Friday, the leaders of the SPD, Greens and FDP wrapped up exploratory coalition talks and agreed to proceed further, subject to approval by each of the parties' senior officials.

-An exploratory paper presented Friday described how the three parties were committed to climate protection to bring Germany towards the goals of the Paris climate accord.
+An exploratory paper presented Friday described how the three parties were committed to climate protection to bring Germany toward the goals of the 2015 Paris climate accord.

-In addition, the coal phase-out should "ideally" be brought forward to 2030.
+In addition, the coal phaseout should "ideally" be brought forward to 2030, said the paper.

 They are due to meet in a convention building in Berlin at 1 p.m. local time (1100 UTC) and a decision is expected by 4 p.m.